haincha/BTC-E-Ticker/README.md

 You will need ncurses installed to use the interface, however, if you have cgminer installed you already have ncurses.

-API Key and Secret can be obtained from https://btc-e.com
+API Key and Secret can be obtained from https://btc-e.com They are only needed if you intend to add the ability to buy and sell coin from this ticker.
+Which is obviously not implemented yet.
+So, pretty safe to leave out.